Loading...

 Established neighborhood with mid-century homes.
 Original roofs often need replacement before solar — we do both together.

 Yes.
 National City averages 255 sunny days per year, sits inside SDG&E's South Bay service area, and benefits from a moderate coastal climate that protects panels from extreme heat stress.
-Cash payback runs 6–8 years after the 30% federal tax credit.
+Cash payback runs 6–8 years.
 Lifetime savings average $55,000–$110,000.

 Yes.
 The City of National City Building Department issues building permits for all residential solar.
 We submit the full packet — plans, structural calcs, electrical diagrams — and coordinate inspections.
 Plan-check typically takes 2 weeks.